TTC’s vintage streetcar a great way to see harbourfront on Sundays

 The classic burgundy-and-cream-coloured streetcar can be boarded from about 11 a.m. to 7 p.m., every Sunday, until Labour Day.
 Regular TTC fares apply for the trip back in time.

-The 509 Harbourfront service runs from Union Station to Exhibition Place, providing a scenic view along Queens Quay West, and stops to many tourist destinations on Toronto’s waterfront, such as the Ferry Docks, York Quay Centre, Redpath Stage, The Power Plant and many other attractions.
+The 509 Harbourfront service runs from Union Station to Exhibition Place, providing a scenic view along Queens Quay West.
+It makes stops near many tourist destinations on Toronto’s waterfront, such as the Ferry Docks, York Quay Centre, Redpath Stage, The Power Plant and numerous other attractions.

 PCC FAST FACTS